HipGraph/iSpLib/README.md

 python gcn-sparse.py reddit isplib
 ```

+You can try the following datasets as the first argument: `amazon reddit protein reddit2 product mag`.
+You can try the following frameworks as the second argument: `pt2 pt1 isplib`.

 ## PyTorch Geometric Patch
 [Tested on PyG 2.4.0 and PyTorch 2.1]

-If you have an existing PyG implementation of a GNN that uses SpMM (dataset has SparseTensor), you can use iSpLib patch function to divert SpMM calls to iSpLib.
+If you have an existing PyG implementation of a GNN that uses SpMM (i.e., the dataset is in SparseTensor format), you can use iSpLib patch function to divert SpMM calls to iSpLib.

 **Make sure to convert your PyG dataset into TorchSparse format**